MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 1 Create a new module and workspace.md

     7. The label search option will open, where you select **Match exactly** in the **Find option** and search for *Training*.
-(You can also type Training in the label field and then hit the ellilpsis, and select MB002.)
+(You can also type Training in the label field and then hit the ellipsis, and select MB002.)

     8. Select **Label ID** *MB002* in the results and select the **Paste